rfabbri/minus/README.md

 trifocal minimal problems from points and lines are of importance (as in curve-based structure from motion, where lines are tangents to curves).
-As of this date, such problems are too high degree to be solved symbolically, while being low enough degree to allow a global technique rather than the usual local Levenberg-Marquardt of structure from motion that requires an initialization.
-In fact, the solutions found using this technique for square problems can be used to initialize Levenberg-Marquardt for an overconstrained problem.
+As of this date, such problems are too high degree to be solved symbolically, while being low enough degree to allow an efficient implementation of a global technique, rather than the usual local Levenberg-Marquardt of structure from motion that requires an initialization.
+The solutions found using this technique for square problems can be used to initialize Levenberg-Marquardt for an overconstrained problem.

 Minus is split into three parts:
 - An efficient library for use in your C++ programs, no dependencies beyond standard C++ and Eigen (included)
-- A simple commandline program easy to interface with other programs (eg, Matlab and Macaulay2)
+- Simple commandline program easy to interface with other programs (eg, Matlab and Macaulay2)
 - Optional: extensive tests useful for tuning the algorithm to a machine architecture and compiler.
 These are disabled by default, and requires [VXL core library](https://vxl.github.io) (*optional* - most users don't need this).

+## Paper
 The theory and practice associated to Minus is described in "Trifocal Relative Pose from Lines at Points and its Efficient Solution", Arxiv March 23 2019 ([pdf](http://rfabbri.github.io/stuff/fabbri-kimia-etal-arxiv2019-v2.pdf)).